tauseef-web/tauseef-web/README.md

 - 👋 Hi, I’m @tauseef-web
 - 👀 I’m interested in programming, cybersecurity, digital footprint,...
 - 🌱 I’m currently learning Master's in Computer Application
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me venividivici1504 in discord
+- 📫 How to reach me venividivici1504 on discord

 <!---
 tauseef-web/tauseef-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.